santiagxf/trunkbased-mlops/README.md

 - **Workspace-CD:** Performs deployments and initialization of some of the elements of the workspace.
     - **Triggers on:** `main` for changes in path `datasets/*` and `workspaces/templates/*`
     - **Actions:**
         - **Infrastructure:** Infraestructure is automatically deployed by the pipeline using ARM tempaltes.
-The ARM templates are located in the folder `infrastructure`.
+The ARM templates are located in the folder `.cloud`.
 To know more about the resources deployed see [Architecture details](docs/architecture.md).
         - **Datasets:** Ensures that datasets are created and available in the workspace.
 If they are not, they are initialized with data in the current git repository.
 For datasets that evolve over time, this pipeline will just create the initial version and the registration.
 You can leverage tools like Azure Data Factory to move data to the datasets and update the versions.
 This is outside of the scope of this repository right now but will be shared soon.